Bottlecollectionmafia369/C-CPUShader/README.md

 # C-CPUShader
 Minimal CPU shader multithreaded renderer written in pure C - raw Win32, no libraries, no abstraction layers.
-Pixels, threads, and math from scratch.
+Pixels, threads, and math from scratch.</br>
-I just felt like doing something with C.
+I just felt like doing something with C.</br>
-The math library isn't done yet, I just added the functions that I needed for the demo.
+The math library isn't done yet, I just added the functions that I needed for the demo.</br>

 ## Compile
 ```bash